nadeemmaahmud/nadeemmaahmud/README.md

 </p>
 <h3 align="center">About Me</h3>
 <hr>
-<p>I'm Nadim Mahmud, a results-driven <b>Python Django Developer</b> and <b>Competitive Programmer</b> with more than a years of experience in building some scalable web apps and APIs, solved about 400+ problems from various online judges.
-I've perticipated so many programming contests on both online and in person.
-I'm enough motivated and focused to level up my skills and knowledge always on the next level.
+<p>I’m a web developer and a competitive programmer with a solid understanding in object oriented programming.
+As a web developer I have built and still working on web applications to keep practicing and improve my web development skills.
+Also I’m actively solving problems in various online judges as a competitive programmer to improve my coding implementation and debugging skill.
+Currently, I’m learning react, tailwind css and data structures and algorithms to level up my skills with the competitive world.
+And now I’m seeking an opportunity to use and extend my knowledge professionally to gain real life experience with a productive environment.
 </p>
 <h3 align="center">Competitive Programming & DS Profiles</h3>
 <hr>